Officials asked to ensure availability of food items

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 MINGORA: Deputy Commissioner Saqib Raza Aslam has asked the relevant officials to ensure availability of essential commodities in market and bazaars as per official price list.
 During the raids and price checking on Friday, 55 shopkeepers were fined Rs66,000 and three were sent to jail for overcharging the consumers.
-Similarly, 4500 litres of milk was tested. —Correspondent
+Similarly, 4500 litres of milk was tested and more than 250 kg substandard milk and 450 kg substandard chicken meat was discarded by the food authorities.

 MINGORA: Deputy Commissioner Saqib Raza Aslam has asked the relevant officials to ensure availability of essential commodities in market and bazaars as per official price list.
 During the raids and price checking on Friday, 55 shopkeepers were fined Rs66,000 and three were sent to jail for overcharging the consumers.
-Similarly, 4500 litres of milk was tested. —Correspondent
+Similarly, 4500 litres of milk was tested and more than 250 kg substandard milk and 450 kg substandard chicken meat was discarded by the food authorities.